Brenton Awa: Media career

+In January 2009, Awa began his career in television news for KGMB9 News in Honolulu.
+Awa would begin as an intern, transitioning into roles of an associate producer and video journalist.
+In 2015, KITV hired Awa as a reporter, where he would be promoted to morning anchor and eventually evening anchor.

-In 2015, ABC affiliate KITV hired Awa as a reporter.
-Three years later, the station promoted Awa to morning anchor, followed by another promotion to evening anchor a year later.
-Awa was fired from KITV in July 2021 after allegedly "punching a newsroom door in frustration over what he said were orders to ignore fundamental journalism ethics."
+Awa was fired from KITV in July 2021 after punching a door in the newsroom, which he claims was due to an order that went against the fundamental ethics of journalism.
 Awa sued the station over his firing.
 He then worked as a substitute teacher at Kahuku High School.